korpling/pepperModules-GenericXMLModules/README.md

 For a simple Pepper workflow you need at least one importer and one exporter.

 This project provides an importer to import data comming from a wide range of xml formats to Salt.
-A detailed description of that mapping can be found in section [GenericXMLImporter][].
+A detailed description of that mapping can be found in section [GenericXMLImporter](#details).

 ## Requirements
 Since the here provided module is a plugin for Pepper, you need to download it from.
 Click on the link below and download the latest stable version (not a SNAPSHOT):